DEWALT 20V MAX and FlexVolt – What’s the Difference?

-DEWALT is on the cusp of releasing an addition to their battery lineup with the POWERSTACK.
-The new compact battery has 50% more power with a 25% smaller footprint compared to the DCB203.
-The battery also features twice the lifespan of the DCB203 and features an LED Fuel Gauge to monitor current battery life.
+POWERSTACK 20V MAX Compact battery has 50% more power with a 25% smaller footprint compared to the DCB203, the standard 20V MAX battery.
+The battery also features twice the lifespan of the DCB203 and an LED Fuel Gauge to monitor current battery life.

 Do These Batteries Work In Brushless Tools?